Prem Mandir, Vrindavan

-Prem Mandir UP (lit.
-The Temple of Divine Love) is a Hindu temple in Vrindavan, Mathura district, Western Uttar Pradesh, India.
-The temple was established by Jagadguru Shri Kripalu Ji Maharaj.
-It is maintained by Jagadguru Kripalu Parishat, an international non-profit, educational, spiritual, charitable trust.
+Prem Mandir is a Hindu temple in Vrindavan, Mathura district, Western Uttar Pradesh, India.
+The temple was established by Kripalu Maharaj.
 The complex is spread across a 55 acre site on the outskirts of Vrindavan.
 It is dedicated to Radha Krishna and Sita Ram.
 Radha Krishna are on the first level and Sita Ram are on the second level.

-To the right of Sita Ram's murti, a special tribute is offered to the four original Jagadgurus who preceded Jagadguru Shri Kripalu Ji Maharaj.
-Their idols are placed alongside the rasik saints of Braj, making Prem Mandir one of the rare temples to honour all five Jagadgurus in one place.
+To the right of Sita Ram's murti, a special tribute is offered to the four original Jagadgurus who preceded Jagadguru Kripalu Maharaj.